Orlando, Florida — Two Orlando police officers arrested a man for eating a Krispy Kreme doughnut in his car.

 “The analyst checked to determine whether it was an illegal drug and was able to confirm that it was not.”

-The presumptive roadside tests that law enforcement use are not accurate, according to experts.
+The presumptive roadside tests that law enforcement use is not accurate, according to experts.
 To prove a point, one attorney tested oregano and it tested positive for THC.
-In fact, the test is so unreliable, that more than 21 percent of the roadside tests give a false positive.
+In fact, the test is so unreliable, that more than 45 percent of the roadside tests give a false positive.

 This is not the first time that an innocent person has been jailed in Florida on fraudulent drug charges as a result of these unreliable tests giving a false positive.
-In fact, it happens a lot.
+Court records show it happens a lot.

 OPD said they do not keep track of how many times an arrest has resulted in exoneration as a result of the unreliable tests.